wamp-proto/wamp-proto/spec/README.md

  * `Request` is a random, ephemeral ID chosen by the *Callee* and used to correlate the *Dealer's* response with the request.
  * `Options` is a dictionary that allows to provide additional call request details in an extensible way.
 This is described further below.
- * `Procedure` the URI of the procedure to be called.
+ * `Procedure` is the URI of the procedure to be called.
  * `Arguments` is a list of positional call arguments (each of arbitrary type).
 The list may be of zero length.
  * `ArgumentsKw` is a dictionary of keyword call arguments (each of arbitrary type).
 The dictionary may be empty.